Clark Air Base: Recreation

 The Bamboo Bowl, later renamed Challenger Field, was used mainly for high school football games as the school did not have its own athletic field.
 In addition to high school football games, it also hosted recreational league football games for ages 8–18.
 The high school football teams were included as part of the recreational league.
 The base's sole high school, Wagner High, had multiple football teams.
 It was also used for the base's 11-man tackle football league, which not only included teams from Clark but from Subic Naval Base as well.

 To keep the residents entertained at home, Clark had an active broadcast center called FEN, or Far East Network Philippines, a division of American Forces Network.
 A television station broadcast on Channel 8, then Channel 17 after 1981.
 It showed about 20 hours per day of syndicated programs from the "big three" networks in the United States, with local news and talk programs.
 The content was locally syndicated until 1983 when it began airing live programming by satellite from Los Angeles.

 FEN had two 24-hour radio stations: an AM station which broadcast news and popular music, and stereo FM which was dedicated to easy-listening and classical music.
 Local Filipino TV also aired newer American shows than FEN did.
 Unlike the local TV stations in Europe, they were broadcast in the same format as American TV and not dubbed in Tagalog, the local language.
 Likewise, several American-styled radio stations in Manila were popular with Clark residents: one notable example in the 1980s was 99.5 DWRT-FM.

 Two major annual events at Clark were the annual Chili Cookoff, held near the Silver Wing recreation center around September, and the Happening on the Green ("the HOG") in February.
 The HOG attracted thousands of residents.
 Amusements and rides were built and operated not only by Filipino entertainment contractors but also by individual Air Force units seeking to boost unit morale, showcase their talents, and raise unit funds.

 Because of the warm climate and the large number of units, slow pitch softball tournaments were held quarterly.
 There were at least two gymnasiums, three walking/running tracks and seven softball fields on base.
 There were also tennis courts, a clubhouse with tennis merchandise, and tennis pros available for a couple of dollars per hour to hit with you at any time.
 They had a local tournament each year.

 Pop culture references

+In 2017, author Bill Bowers with Sandee Hart published, "Nighthawk A young Airman's Tour at Clark Air Base," a first hand memoir of what life was like at Clark in the 1980s.

 In 2013, author Nick Auclair published Steel's Treasure, a fictional novel set in Clark Air Base.

 The 1969 novel "One to Count Cadence", by James Crumley, has its initial setting in an Army unit stationed at Clark Air Base, and has become the "Catch 22" novel of the Vietnam War.